 - Do you know what is required of both you and the seller to make the transfer of ownership legal in your province?

-- Have you seen the vehicle’s CARPROOF report?
-A CARPROOF report can confirm the vehicle's current condition, as well as reveal information about what has happened to it in the past.
+- Have you seen the vehicle’s CARFAX Canada report?
+A CARFAX Canada report can confirm the vehicle's current condition, as well as reveal information about what has happened to it in the past.

 - If the ad claims the vehicle has recently passed Air Care, Drive Clean (or your province’s equivalent) make sure you call to confirm.
 This can be costly if the car hasn’t passed due to serious problems.